checklist/checklist-support/docs/templates/templates.md

 </details>

 Templates can hugely increase your productivy.
 Why keep re-inventing the wheel?
 Either you, and most probably someone else, has already thought and perfected the checklist for your task at hand.
+Businesses can use templates to mirror and run the processes.
+Advantages of using checklist templates:
+* a simple and effective way to document your business processes
+* can be triggered multiple times and assigned to team members
+* can be scheduled to run in the future and at regular schedules
+* can be used to track current and past progress

 ## Public Templates
 Instead of starting with a blank page, browse our [checklist templates](https://checklist.com/templates){:target="_blank"} to find the right one.
+You can then save the template as a checklist and start working with it.

 ## Team Templates

-Of course not every organization is the same and you can create your own template from scratch (or use a public template) and make it available to your entire team.
+Of course not every organization is the same and you can create your own templates from scratch (or use a public template) and make it available to your entire team.
 This is where Checklist shines, again:
 * you can "run" these templates to create a checklist with a click of a button
 * you can "schedule" these templates to be run (e.g. daily, weekly)
 * you can automatically assign the created checklists to the entire team or specific users